josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/⭕️_why_white_christians_need_to_speak_up_about_the_hoop.md

 - “Only outsiders object”
 - “Criticism proves we’re under attack”

-At that point, the project stops being pastoral and starts being **political by default** — whether intended or not.
+At that point, the project stops being pastoral and becomes **political by default** — whether intended or not.

 ---